 At Rady Children’s Hospital-San Diego, we have been performing all types of cardiac catheterization for more 30 years.
 Our two interventional cardiologists were trained by one of the founders of interventional cardiac catheterization, Dr. Charles Mullins.
 Both have more than 15 years of experience and are very active in research and publications.
 The catheterization laboratory staff consists of four very experienced radiology technicians and two senior ICU nurses.
 Our team provides extraordinary care for our patients, and is available 24 hours a day/seven days a week.

 The cardiac catheterization laboratory provides care for infants, children and adults with congenital and acquired heart diseases.
-We perform approximately 500 procedures annually, and our laboratory is classified by the National Cardiovascular Data Registry as a high-volume congenital heart disease center.
+We perform more than 600 procedures annually, and our laboratory is classified by the National Cardiovascular Data Registry as a high-volume congenital heart disease center.
 Three quarters of our procedures are interventional.
 The table below compares procedure success and complication rates at Rady Children’s with national norms.
 Our program consistently outperforms or performs as well as other programs in the United States.

 |Type of Case||# of cases (2009-2014)||Rady Children’s success rate||national success rate||Rady Children’s complication rate||national complication rate|